-The Chihuahua is a tiny but confident dog that loves giving and receiving attention.
-Despite its petite and fragile appearance, the breed is quite bold and can even be considered brazen.
-Its wide eyes and big ears are quite possibly its best-known features.
-The ears are usually erect and very large in relation to its small head and body.
-The Chihuahua has a unique personality and can be a quite affectionate, loyal companion dog.
+The Chihuahua is a tiny but confident dog that loves to give and receive attention.
+Despite its petite and fragile appearance, the breed is quite bold—even brazen.
+It boasts distinct features, like wide eyes and ears that are usually erect and very large in relation to its small head and body.
+The Chihuahua has a unique personality and can be quite an affectionate and loyal companion dog.

-- Coat and Color: Chihuahuas can have smooth coats or long coats.
-They are seen in many colors, either solid or a combination of two colors.
-Most common colors include black, tan, fawn, cream, white, blue, silver, chocolate and red.
+COAT COLOR: They are seen in many colors, either solid or a combination of two colors.
+Most common colors include black, tan, fawn, cream, white, blue, silver, chocolate, and red.

 Characteristics of the Chihuahua

 Chihuahuas are incredibly popular pets and those owners who care for them consider themselves Chihuahua fans for life.
 Beloved for their spunky (and sometimes sassy) nature, Chihuahuas make up for what they lack in size with larger-than-life personalities.